-For all of you non-numbers attorneys out there (myself included), here’s a number you cannot afford to avoid: The 2017 Legal Trends Report found that attorneys spend only 2.3 hours per day on billable tasks.
-That means that lawyers are spending less than 30% of their day creating revenue for their firms with billable work.
+For all of you non-numbers attorneys out there (myself included), here’s a number you need to pay attention to: The 2019 Legal Trends Report found that attorneys spend only 2.5 hours per day on billable tasks.
+That means that lawyers are spending only 31% of their day creating revenue for their firms with billable work.

-If you have any doubts about how important tracking productivity is, take a look at the report: It is an eye-opener.
+Having doubts about how important tracking productivity is?
+Take a look at the report—it is an eye-opener.

 In the meantime, read on to get some ideas on how to use productivity tracking at your firm.
 We’ll take a look at a real-life example of putting productivity tracking to the test, dealing with common objections to tracking productivity, ways to get creative insights from your productivity statistics, and more.

 Billable hours are the lifeblood of most firms, including mine.
 When we switched to Clio three years ago, one of the first functions I dug into was the productivity reports option.
-We had added a number of associates to the team and wanted to make sure our internal processes were scaling as our staff grew.
+We had added some associates to the team and wanted to make sure our internal processes were scaling as our staff grew.

 It didn’t take long to identify which key productivity metrics our firm wanted to track.
 We wanted to be able to: